 The entire world seemed to be in lockdown, and yet April 2020 still turned out to be an extremely busy month for Apple with new products like the iPhone SE, new controversies, and surprises.

-You couldn't move for Apple anniversaries in April, but then we're in coronavirus lockdown so it's not as if you could move much anyway.
+Following Apple's comparatively quiet March 2020, You couldn't move for Apple anniversaries in April.
+But then we were in coronavirus lockdown so it's not as if you could move much anyway.
 Even with the world in chaos, though, there were these anniversaries of the iPad, the iMac, the Apple II, and even Apple itself.
 Plus there were new products, and there were some reassuringly familiar things in April 2020.

 Such as Facebook having a security scandal.
 It wouldn't be a month with a day in it if Facebook hadn't done something a little untoward.
 This time it was that the social media giant was revealed to have tried to track iOS users' activity through spyware called Pegasus.

 We've gone beyond being shocked at Facebook, but this month some people were relieved by it.
 Zoom should be the hero of the COVID-19 lockdown but instead our self-isolating world became divided into two groups of people.